smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 ## Q3 Describe the progress and status goal of FY 25
 - Invited talk in ACS Spring and CCE
-- XX papers with decent journal including Science, and co
+- XX papers with decent journal including Science, and corresponding author
+- XX oral presentation in NAM29

 ## Q4 what could be amazing in upcoming FY26